 "From our meeting, I am aware that the USPS is interested in constructing a joint retail/distribution facility.
 However, it now appears unlikely that such a facility can be built in the downtown area due to land and price constraints.
-It is the position of the City, therefore, that letter at Herald
+It is the position of the City, therefore, that

-SEE POST OFFICE | PAGE A7 TimesOnline.com.
+SEE POST OFFICE | PAGE A7